ITV looks to World Cup to attract viewers and advertisers

 ITV shares broadcasting rights for the World Cup tournament in Brazil with the publicly funded BBC.

-Shares in ITV, which have risen 5 percent in past two weeks, fell 5 percent 181.6 pence by 0826 GMT, the worst-performing stock in the blue-chip FTSE 100 index .FTSE.
+Shares in ITV, which have risen 5 percent in past two weeks, fell 5 percent 181.6 pence by 0826 GMT, the worst-performing stock in the blue-chip FTSE 100 index.

 Analysts at Citi said the second-quarter guidance for net advertising revenue was just short of its 14 percent forecast and that ITV had "some work to do for the remainder of the year to get back on the front foot" on audience numbers.

-ITV said that total external revenue for the three months to March 31 rose 2 percent to 585 million pounds ($985 million).
+ITV said that total external revenue for the three months to March 31 rose 2 percent to 585 million pounds.

-Revenue at its production unit fell 4 percent in the quarter, which it attributed to the phasing of program delivery.
+Revenue at its production unit fell 4 percent in the quarter, which it attributed to the phasing of programme delivery.

 ITV has been building up its production capabilities to reduce its reliance on advertising revenue and last week bought U.S. reality TV producer Leftfield Entertainment for up to $800 million.